 KOS is the Italian leader in long-term care as measured in the number of structures and beds.
 Founded by CIR in 2002, the company operates mainly in nursing homes for the elderly, complex functional rehabilitation and psychiatric therapy.

 KOS at a glance

-KOS manages 136 structures in the long-term care sector (nursing homes for the elderly, functional rehabilitation and psychiatric rehabilitation) with 12,500 beds in total.
-It operates in Italy, predominantly in the north and central regions, and since 2019 in Germany, through the acquisition of Charleston Holding.
-Following the sale of Medipass on November 27, 2020, KOS exited the diagnostics and oncological treatment sector.
-Medipass’s residual activities in India will be object of future valorization.
+KOS manages 154 structures in the long-term care sector (nursing homes for the elderly, functional rehabilitation and psychiatric rehabilitation) with 13,100 beds in total.
+It operates in Italy, predominantly in the north and central regions, and in Germany.

 The market in which KOS operates is growing fast for structural reasons, linked to the aging of the population, longer average life spans and the greater occurrence of certain pathologies.
 Since its launch in 2002, CIR has always supported its growth, both at the organic level and reinforcing its role as an aggregating hub.

 Revenues by activity in 2021 (Million €)

 |Functional rehabilitation||29.1||%||191.9 M||Long-term care | : 91.5 % – 603.8 M|